AveryYanowitz/accessible-benchmarking-toolkit/readme.md

 ## Features

 ### Benchmarking: API
-At the time of writing, there is only a single benchmarking method, `benchmarkConsumer()`.
-This takes a Consumer<T> and a Stream<T> and runs the Consumer many times for each element of the Stream.
+There are two benchmarking methods, `benchmarkConsumer()` and `benchmarkFunction()`.
+The latter is just a wrapper around the former, which is the core of the API: it takes a Stream<T> and runs the Consumer many times for each element of the Stream.
 It reports the averages in the form of a Stream<BenchmarkStats> (see below).
 Instead of a Stream, you may also pass an Iterable<T> or its subclasses, or a T[].

 Each benchmark is tagged with the user-specified test name and a size.
 "Size" does not necessarily have to refer to the size of the object; this is simply the most common intended use-case.
 To get this value, the function must be provided a property name—which can refer to either a method or a field, indicated by a `true` or `false` value for `idIsMethod`, respectively.
 If `true`, the program will run the given method on each object and use its return value as the size; otherwise, it will grab the value of the field.
 If the method or field name is not valid, then the function will return null. **If the resulting value is not a number, "size" will be reported as null.**